 Some important factors that might alter the ruling for alimony include the receiving party obtaining employment and how the property is divided between the parties, but it is within the discretion of the court how heavily these factors will affect the amount or duration of alimony in Arizona.

-It is within the sound discretion of the trial court to decide whether income from overtime work or an additional job will be factored into the paying party’s income calculation.
+It is within the sound discretion of the trial court to decide whether income from overtime work or an additional job will be included in calculating a spouse’s income.
 It is important for an appealing party to take into consideration the latitude the court has in deciding what factors it will examine and how the circumstances of each alimony case will vary from case to case.

 If you are facing a divorce, you may need to understand the basics of alimony in Arizona.
 The court will consider many issues when deciding an alimony case in Arizona, including the effect of the standard of living on an award of alimony.
 The court will also consider the cost of health insurance, as well as the cost of the children’s college education when awarding alimony.

 Call the experienced Scottsdale and Phoenix Arizona alimony attorneys at Hildebrand Law, PC at (480)305-8300 if you have questions about the establishment or modification of alimony.